 Guide to Public History Programs

-This is a free, comprehensive resource for prospective students, faculty, employers, and anyone interested the shape of public history education today.
+The GUIDE TO PUBLIC HISTORY PROGRAMS is a comprehensive resource for prospective students, faculty, employers, and anyone interested the shape of public history education today.
 Standardized formatting makes it easier to compare resources and practices, whether at graduate or undergraduate levels.
 The guide is also designed to be useful to museums and other public history institutions, government agencies, pre-collegiate schools, businesses, and community groups that want to identify potential academic partners in their geographical area.
 NCPH will continue to add listings as program directors supply their information.

 New Directions in Training